snltd/SexyMF/README.md

 At the time of writing `svccfg` does not have the `-z` option, so on Illumos, SexyMF performs its operations by opening the zone's `/etc/svc/repository.db` file and manipulating it directly.

-This is a problem.
+This, however, is a problem.
 As an NGZ's repository file is owned by `root`, a global zone user requires the `ALL` privilege to rewrite it, and granting that privilege pretty much makes him root.

-If you need to do this run `svccfg` commands in NGZs, I suggest running SexyMF with `force_login` set to `true` in the configuration file, and setting up the OS as you would for Solaris.
+If you need to run `svccfg` commands in NGZs, I suggest running SexyMF with `force_login` set to `true` in the configuration file, and setting up the OS as you would for Solaris.
 This means the Illumos extensions will be ignored, and the `zlogin` method used for all NGZ operations.

 ## Access Control